marios-code-path/reactive-authentication/form-login/README.md

 ### Configuring mustache views

-To let mustache view resolver know where to find our templates, how to handle view objects, we set the specific options for this.
+To let Mustache view resolver know where to find our templates, how to handle view objects, we set the specific options for this.
 Using `expose-request-attributes` allows us to access our request's view attributes from within the template.

 application.properties